saltycoder417/pwn.college-srikar/Pondering_Paths.md

 ## What I learned

 The main thing i learnt here is about the home directory, which is where most of the user's personal files are stored.
 The shell also starts the cwd with the home directory.
-The symbol '~' which comes in many prompts is nothing but the shortform for the user directory (in the case of pwn.college it is /home/hacker).
+The symbol (~) which comes in many prompts is nothing but the shortform for the user directory (in the case of pwn.college it is /home/hacker).
 This shortform is provided because most of the time will generally be spent in the home directory.
-'~' is an absolute path and only the leading '~' is expanded.
-This means, for example, that '~/~' will be expanded to '/home/hacker/~' rather than '/home/hacker/home/hacker'.
+(~) is an absolute path and only the leading is expanded.
+This means, for example, that the (~/~) will be expanded to '/home/hacker/~' rather than '/home/hacker/home/hacker'.
 ## References

 The references used were the problem statement itself in pwn.college and also the video provided above the challenges.